patrick-men/i3-rices/README.md

 ### Terminator

-If you want to use the same terminal emulator used in the config files, you'll need (https://github.com/gnome-terminator/terminator)[Terminator] (optioonally, you get the (https://github.com/EliverLara/terminator-themes)[theme plugin] as well).
+If you want to use the same terminal emulator used in the config files, you'll need [Terminator](https://github.com/gnome-terminator/terminator) (optionally, you get the [theme plugin](https://github.com/EliverLara/terminator-themes) as well).

 Once that is ready, you have two options:
 1. You use the plugin to download the themes used in the dotfiles - this will automatically create a profile with the name of the theme.
 This way, you can open the terminal with your chosen theme using `Ctrl + Alt + T`.